MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/Set-AzureRmKeyVaultAccessPolicy.md

 This command grants get, list, and set permissions for the specified user principal name for access to secrets.

-### Example 5: Enable secrets to be retrieved from a key vault vault by the Microsoft.Compute resource providerkey vault
+### Example 5: Enable secrets to be retrieved from a key vault by using the Microsoft.Compute resource provider
 ```
 PS C:\>Set-AzureRmKeyVaultAccessPolicy -VaultName 'Contoso03Vault' -ResourceGroupName 'Group14' -EnabledForDeployment
 ```

-This command grants the permissions for secrets to be retrieved from the Contoso03Vault key vault by the Microsoft.Compute resource provider.
+This command grants the permissions for secrets to be retrieved from the Contoso03Vault key vault by using the Microsoft.Compute resource provider.

 ### Example 6: Grant permissions to a security group
 ```